 We value the trust our customers place in us when sharing their personal information.
 We make every effort to be transparent about our privacy practices and are committed to being accountable for how we collect, use and disclose personal information.
-Our privacy policy sets out what information we collect, why we collect it, what we do with it and with whom we might share it, including how we share information within the Bell group of companies.
+Our privacy policy sets out what information we collect, how and why we collect, use and sometimes disclose it, how and when we may request informed consent from our customers, how customers can access their personal information and how they can contact us if they have questions or concerns

 Bell and its affiliated companies have long been focused on maintaining the accuracy, confidentiality, security and privacy of personal information for customers and team members.
-We use technical and administrative safeguards appropriate to the sensitivity of the information.
+To do this, we use technical and administrative safeguards appropriate to the sensitivity of the information.
 When we become aware of a suspected breach of privacy, we follow strict protocols to investigate and assess the issue and, if appropriate, to develop and implement mitigation strategies to prevent reoccurrence in the future.
 Since November 1, 2018, we have also been obligated by law to report all privacy breaches that present a "real risk of significant harm" to impacted individuals to the Office of the Privacy Commissioner of Canada.